idezentas/esp8266_WeatherStation/README_EN.md

   - Enter the update frequency in minutes.
   - Enter the start and end times for night mode scheduling.
   - Click the **Save** button.
 After clicking, you will be automatically redirected to the main page.
 At the same time, the data will be updated with new values on the OLED screen.

-- Then, go to the **World Clock Settings** page via the web interface:
-  - For 3 cities, you only need to enter the city name and country code.
-Then click the **Get Time Zones for All Cities** button.
-It will automatically make the necessary settings for you.
-  - Click the **Save** button.
-After clicking, it will automatically redirect you to the main page.

 - Then, go to the **Currency Rate Settings** page via the web interface:
   - Select the base currency and target currency for 2 currency exchange rates.